Moabed21/Born2beRoot/Manual.md

-This guide summarizes the configuration of your Debian server, following the requirements of the Born2beRoot project.
+# This guide summarizes the configuration of your Debian server, following the requirements of the Born2beRoot project.

-Chapter 1: Initial Server Setup & Debian Installation
+<h2>Chapter 1:Initial Server Setup & Debian Installation </h2>

 Goal: Install a minimal, command-line-only Debian server with a secure and flexible disk layout.